iusrepo/ius.io/docs/Philosophy.md

 ## Overview

 Stock Enterprise Linux packages can get pretty far out of date compared to their respective upstream projects.
-While Red Hat® [backports][1] security fixes, new features are rarely added.
+While Red Hat [backports][1] security fixes, new features are rarely added.
 This approach results in a very stable overall operating system, but can be frustrating to users when a new upstream feature is needed.